 The ILM Certificate in Charity Legacy Administration is now available to ILM members.
-Designed by the College of Law together with practising Legacy Professionals, the course aims to benefit the Legacy Professional looking for an understanding of the subject up to a good intermediate level.
+Designed by the University of Law together with practising Legacy Professionals, the course aims to benefit the Legacy Professional looking for an understanding of the subject up to a good intermediate level.

 At the end of the course you will:

 - Be aware of the procedural steps which are taken when a person dies

 - Understand the significance of a grant of representation